 Hundreds of thousands of parcels are sent every day in the UK alone, with all sorts of weird and wonderful parcel sizes being handled carefully by many dedicated couriers.

 But every now and again, senders don’t quite choose the right postage size for what they’re sending.
 At best, this makes delivery a little more expensive, and at worst it results in a surcharge from the courier who, having expected a small parcel, got something much bigger instead.

 Well, here at Parcel2Go we want you to save money by ensuring your items get into the right postage size bracket.
 Here’s a breakdown of the postage sizes you can send:

 With that in mind, we whipped up a quick guide to parcel sizes using five examples that you might have found yourself sending from time to time.

 Books come in all shapes and sizes.
 And while that may sound romantic to lovers of literature, it can pose an issue to booksellers that are shipping dozens every day.

 Imagine sending out a few copies of a bulky novel like Herman Melville’s American classic Moby Dick, alongside slimmer volumes like Dale Carnegie’s famous self-help kit, How to Win Friends and Influence People.
-Though both books, they fall either side of a size divide.
+Though both books, fall on either side of a size divide.

 Our rule of thumb?
 Paperbacks of less than 200 pages can be sent as large letters, whereas hardbacks and thick paperbacks should be sent as small parcels, since they'll match our defined small parcel dimensions.

 If you’re sending stacks of books, though — maybe you’re moving home and you want your impressive library to get there safely ahead of you — you’re best booking a large parcel service with a courier like UPS.